International-GNSS-Service/SLM/doc/source/installation.rst

 Manual Installation
 ===================

 The SLM is both a :doc:`Django app <django:ref/applications>` and a fully deployable website.
-Most users of the SLM will want to customize certain aspects of it (things like adding :pypi:`django-ldap` or :doc:`two-factor authentication <django-allauth:mfa/index>`).
-To facilitate that we will use the bundled command slm-startproject_ to generate a scaffold to build off of (not unlike Django's :django-admin:`startproject`).
+Many users of the SLM will want to customize it significantly (things like adding :pypi:`django-ldap` or :doc:`two-factor authentication <django-allauth:mfa/index>`).
+It can also be deployed out of the box with a :ref:`minimal configuration <configuration>`.
+We recommend trying a minimal development set up first to familiarize yourself with the software and identify any data importing pain points.
+The following guide includes instructions for running the SLM out of the box and for generating a scaffold to customize it.
+We will first work through a :ref:`local develop <slm-startproject>` installation and then we cover :ref:`deployment to a production server <deploy>`.

+To facilitate customization we provide a bundled command slm-startproject_ to generate a scaffold to build off of (not unlike Django's :django-admin:`startproject`).
 But first we must install some dependencies.

 Dependencies
 ############